GRASP-X README

 table.

-Please cite the following article if you used GRASP-X in your research:
+Please cite the following article if you have used GRASP-X in your research:

 M. Bektasoglu, I. Karnik, M. Ali Mohammad,